run-ai/docs/docs/admin/runai-setup/authentication/authentication-overview.md

 The Run:ai GPU cluster is a _Kubernetes_ cluster.
 All communication into Kubernetes flows through the [Kubernetes API server](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-apiserver/){target=_blank}.

 To facilitate authentication via Run:ai the Kubernetes API server must be configured to use the Run:ai identity service to validate authentication tokens.
 For more information on how to configure the Kubernetes API server see _Kubernetes configuration_ under [researcher authentication](researcher-authentication.md#mandatory-kubernetes-configuration).

+## Idle timeout

+Run:ai session should timeout after 1 hour of inactivity.

+!!!
+Note
+    Timeout settings are configured in minutes.

 ## See also

 * To configure authentication for researchers [researcher authentication](researcher-authentication.md).